sudeychenko/user-input-processor/README.md

 Deserializer is something that should be used to validate and deserialize data.
 It may also re-use other deserializers, which should be passed via [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

 * If deserialization was successful, deserializer may return anything: unmodified data, [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) or [value object](https://en.wikipedia.org/wiki/Value_object).
-* If validation error happened (e.g. email has invalid format), deserializer throws [`ValidationError`](src/Exception/ValidationError.php) exception with collection of constraint violations.
+* If validation error happened (e.g. email has invalid format), deserializer throws [`ValidationError`](src/Exception/ValidationError.php) exception that has [`ConstraintViolationCollection`](src/ConstraintViolation/ConstraintViolationCollection.php).

 ### Constraint violation